Neilia Brown

 What are the biggest challenges or opportunities in your field right now?

 I would say social media marketing is the biggest challenge.
 I wish that I were more savvy in that area.
-I'm trying to develop my skills - I'm posting on LinkedIn, but I haven't looked into things like Hootsuite that can post everything on Facebook, Instagram, LinkedIn with a schedule and all of that.
-That is something that I would love to learn in my copious spare time.
+I'm trying to develop my skills - I'm posting on LinkedIn, but I haven't looked into more sophisticated tools like Hootsuite that can set a post schedule across all your social media platforms.
+This is where I need to seek the advice and engage the services of our digital natives!

 What values are most important to you in your work and personal life?